MicrosoftDocs/visualstudio-docs/mac/ide-tour.md

 The Welcome Screen contains the following sections:

-he Welcome screen contains the following sections:

-- **Toolbar** – Provides quick access to search bar.
-When a solution is loaded, this is used to set app configurations, debugging, and displaying errors.
+- **Toolbar** – Provides quick access to the search bar.
+When a solution is loaded, this is used to set app configurations, for debugging, and for displaying errors.
-- **Getting Started** – Provides quick access to a number of useful topics for developers Getting Started with Visual Studio for Mac.
+- **Getting Started** – Provides quick access to useful topics for developers getting started with Visual Studio for Mac.
 - **Recent Solutions** – Provides quick access to recently opened solutions, as well as convenient buttons to open or create projects.
-- **Developer News** – News feed to stay up to date on the latest Microsoft Developer information.
+- **Developer News** – A news feed that keeps you up to date on the latest Microsoft Developer information.

 ## Solutions and Projects